ashishh40/retailProject/README.md

 - from controller to service, saw how i can save the data of registered user in DB
 - added a repository package and a class which can handle user Query
 - successfully registered a user with the endpoint
+- login functionality done
+- with the count and blocking functionality